hsnbulut/RRHFD/README.md

 # RRHFD

-`RRHFD` is a small R package for the adaptive robust rolling Hotelling T-squared fault-detection method used in the Stochastic Hotelling T2 project.
+`RRHFD` is a small R package for the adaptive robust rolling Hotelling T-squared fault-detection method used in the RRH-FD stochastic monitoring project.

 The package is intentionally compact for the first version.
 It provides: